 § 175-21.2 Establishment

 The Marijuana Overlay District is hereby established as an overlay district over segments of Route 140 North, E. Main Street Business Parks, Norton Commerce Center, Industrial Zones in South Norton, and Business and Industrial Zones in Chartley, superimposed over such parcels that are included in the Village Commercial (VC) Zoning District, Commercial (C) Zoning District and the Industrial (I) Zoning District, dated XX/XX/XX.
 This map is hereby made part of the Norton Zoning bylaw and is on file in the Office of the Town Clerk.
-Any MTCs or Marijuana Establishments shall be permitted in the Marijuana Overlay District.
+Any MTCs or Marijuana Establishments shall be permitted in the Marijuana Overlay District, subject to the limitations imposed by this bylaw.
 In the instance where a parcel is split between Residential Zoning District and either Village Commercial (VC) Zoning District, Commercial (C) Zoning District or the Industrial (I) Zoning District, the MTC or Marijuana Establishment may not be built or established on the residential portion of the parcel.

 § 175-21.3 Definitions.